 migrationBuilder.AddColumn<string>( name: "Name", table: "Customer", nullable: true); migrationBuilder.Sql( @" UPDATE Customer SET Name = FirstName + ' ' + LastName; "); migrationBuilder.DropColumn( name: "FirstName", table: "Customer"); migrationBuilder.DropColumn( name: "LastName", table: "Customer");

-Adding a new migration warns when an operation is scaffolded that may result in data loss (like dropping a column).
-Be sure to especially review these migrations for accuracy.
+The migration scaffolding process warns when an operation might result in data loss (like dropping a column).
+If you see that warning, be especially sure to review the migrations code for accuracy.

 Apply the migration to the database using the appropriate command.

 dotnet ef database update